 Group workshops, seminars and one on one sessions are all available and flow through connecting with all 17 emotions, learning their unique qualities and gifts alongside skills for engagement.
 I am also a speaker about the importance of up-leveling our emotional engagement abilities and the world of Dynamic Emotional Integration®.

-I currently practice as a Registered Acupuncturist RAc, in Victoria BC, Canada at Synergy Health Management.
+I currently run a private practice as a Registered Acupuncturist RAc, in Victoria BC, Canada.
 I utilize a bio-psycho social-spiritual model of integrative wellness in all of my treatments; in simple terms I make sure to include all aspects of your health in a treatment and am open to being led wherever there is pain or dis-ease.
 Injuries aren't only in the body physically, so we have to reach into our mental, emotional and spiritual beings for complete healing and overall wellness.

 The emotion work and acupuncture often go hand in hand, and my in-clinic work is always letting the acupuncture do its' thing primarily.
 If the emotion development is of interest to you, we let the emotions take the forefront and shift into virtual space sessions.